hashicorp/packer/website/source/docs/builders/vmware-iso.html.md

 uses SSH to communicate to the ESXi machine rather than the vSphere API.
 At some point, the vSphere API may be used.

-Packer also requires VNC if issuing boot commands during a build, which may be disabled on some remote VMware Hypervisors.
+Packer also requires VNC to issue boot commands during a build, which may be disabled on some remote VMware Hypervisors.
 Please consult the appropriate documentation on how to update VMware Hypervisor's firewall to allow these connections.
+VNC can be disabled by not setting a `boot_command` and setting `disable_vnc` to `true`.

 To use a remote VMware vSphere Hypervisor to build your virtual machine, fill in the required `remote_*` configurations: